 The other three restoration features are also available on the mobile app.

 SoftOrbits is downloadable software for Windows you can use to colorize and enhance old photographs.
-The photo editor will help you remove scratches, noise, or other imperfections of the image.
+The photo editor will help you remove scratches, noise, or other imperfections in the image.
 Once you’re ready to colorize, you can click a button and let the app do the rest.

 To take advantage of the best of both worlds, you can also run the automatic software first and adjust the coloring manually afterward.